Food Science and Human Nutrition (FSHN)

 FSHN 445 Food Quality Control (3) Fundamental principles of quality control in the food industry: measurement of quality parameters, utilization and integration of the individual test procedures into grades and standards of quality, sampling, and reporting results.

-FSHN 451 Community Nutrition (3) (2 Lec, 1 3-hr Lab) Concepts and methods of nutrition program planning; analysis of nutritional problems of local, national, and international communities.
+FSHN 451 Community Nutrition and Nutrition Education (4) (4 Lec) Concepts and methods of nutrition program planning and nutrition education; analysis of nutritional problems of local, national, and international communities; strategies used to educate groups or individuals.
 Pre: 370 and either FAMR 380 or NREM 310; or consent.

 FSHN 452 Concepts in Nutrition Education (3) (2 Lec, 1 2-hr Discussion) Concepts, methods, and materials used in nutrition education of community, clinical, and school populations.
 Strategies used to educate groups or individuals.
 Pre: 451 and consent.

-FSHN 460 Food Processing Operations (3) (2 Lec, 1 2-hr discussion) Principles and applications of food dehydration, thermal processing, low temperature preservation, chemical and biochemical preservation, irradiation, packaging, manufacturing, plant sanitation, water and waste management.
-Pre: 403, 430, PHYS 151/151L; or consent.
+FSHN 460 Food Processing Operations (3) Principles and applications of food dehydration, thermal processing, low temperature preservation, chemical and biochemical preservation, irradiation, packaging, manufacturing, plant sanitation, water and waste management.
+Pre: 403 and 430, or consent.

 FSHN 468 Medical Nutrition Therapy II (3) Understanding of the pathophysiology of disease processes and nutritional intervention, using medical terminology and case studies.
 Pre: 467 or consent.
 DB